webMethod( )

 • Permissions.SiteMember: Only site members can call the function.

-The cache object, found in the options parameter, enables you to cache or temporarily store the return values of your backend functions for a specific duration.
-Use the ttl property to define the duration, in seconds, for which you want your return value to be cached.
-If the Time To Live (TTL) is not set, the default value is 604000 seconds, which is approximately 1 week.
+The cache object, found in the options parameter, allows you to cache or temporarily store the return value of web methods.
+Use the ttl property to define the duration, in seconds, for which you want the return value to be cached.
+If the Time To Live (TTL) is not set, the default value is 604800 seconds, which is approximately 1 week.

-You can also assign identifiers to cached return values using the tags property of the cache object.
-Tags allow you to specify cached return values that may require invalidation due to a significant change in your data.
-To invalidate a cached return value, use the invalidateCache() function from wix-cache-backend.
-Once invalidated, the return value will be re-cached the next time the function is called.
+Assign identifiers to caches using the tags property of the cache object.
+Tags enable you to specify cached return values that may require invalidation due to significant changes in your data.
+To invalidate web method caches, use the invalidateCache() function from wix-cache-backend.
+Once invalidated, the return value is re-cached the next time your backend function is called.
+Learn more about web method caching.

 Web methods must be defined in files with a .web.js extension.